ziming/laravel-myinfo-sg/README.md

 use Ziming\LaravelMyinfoSg\Exceptions\UinfinNotFoundException;
 ```

-Lastly, if you prefer to write your own controllers, you may make use of `LaravelMyinfoSgFacade` to generate the
+Lastly, if you prefer to write your own controllers, you may make use of `LaravelMyinfoSgFacade` or `LaravelMyinfoSg` to generate the
 authorisation api uri (The redirect to Singpass link) and to fetch MyInfo Person Data.
 Examples are shown below

 ```php